 As the patient lies down, the healer tunes into these channels by cradling the patient’s skull in his hands and gently manipulating the flow of energy through the channels with his finger tips.
 This helps relax and open the energetic system and with some gentle breathing techniques, the patient begins to let go of both physical and emotional tension held in the body.
 The energy system is like a warm medicinal river; there must always be flow, warmth and vitality.
 Whatever fills must be emptied to create space for growth and rejuvenation.

 With more specific focus on areas that are tense, knotted or injured, such as the neck, shoulders or back, some deep tissue massage will be applied to release tension and toxicity, or to help heal injury.
 Abdominal massage may be given to release emotional tension which almost everybody carries unconsciously, which affects both digestion and menstrual health.
 The fear-based holding patterns in the body’s cellular memory are broken down so that one’s own healing energy can begin its restorative work.
 Post treatment one feels light and relaxed, refocused and grounded.

-A typical session of 90 minutes will also include an analysis of the patient’s daily practice and routine, diet, posture, behavioural and sleeping patterns to see what lifestyle elements may be helping or harming one’s health.
+A typical session will also include an analysis of the patient’s daily practice and routine, diet, posture, behavioural and sleeping patterns to see what lifestyle elements may be helping or harming one’s health.
 Plant or herbal remedies may be prescribed, along with purification practices and meditation to help clarify the mind and redress imbalances.
 Accessory therapies may be indicated, such as sweat lodges (ceremonial steam baths) to help purge the system of negativity or unprocessed emotion.
 Space clearings may also be carried out as part of the healing process to cleanse the home of stagnant energy or uninvited guests.